Stories of how my research papers were published

 I met a brilliant intern during that same summer, Anna, who was doing her first of two Math PhDs at that time and often seemed idle.
 She explained, "the people who are always busy never seem to get much done."
 So sensing her free time, I asked her to help solve a made-up hypothetical problem that simplified assumptions from the information retrieval community.

 We had a good time working out the math, mostly me asking questions while watching her think aloud on the whiteboards.
 I learned about different strategies for deriving proofs in a real setting, which were unlike problem sets where you knew a proof existed and was roughly the right difficulty for you to do.
 During this summer, I was mathematically in my best shape, as I could follow along enough to write out the solution and check for errors, whereas today it would take a while to even familiarize myself with the equations in the paper.Optimal Strategies for Reviewing Search Results.
 Jeff Huang, Anna Kazeykina.
 AAAI 2010.

 After the summer, I was looking for new ideas to pursue outside my usual information retrieval topics.
 A friend in the Ph.D. program Gifford came to me with the suggestion that watching people playing video games was an overlooked phenomenon.
 But no one was paying attention.
 At that time, you could really only watch low-resolution videos of Korean players with amateur commentary dubbed in English.

-That idea made sense to me, and I helped him with a qualitative study to understand why.
-Gifford taught me most of what I know about grounded theory (and did so again a few years ago in a more recent 2018 paper).
+That idea clicked with me, so I helped out with a qualitative study to understand why.
+Gifford taught me most of what I know about grounded theory (and gave me a second lesson a few years ago while collaborating on a more recent 2018 paper).